LemmaSoftware/Lemma/README.md

 * Python bindings planned
 * VTK integration

+## Git
+Lemma is hosted on several Git instances.

 ## Team
 Lemma is and has been developed by several organisations and people, including: University of Utah, Colorado School of Mines, US Geological Survey.